 - Portions of this exhibit were omitted pursuant to a Request for Confidential Treatment and filed separately with the Securities and Exchange Commission.
-Such portions are designated "". - + Schedules and exhibits have been omitted pursuant to Item 601(b)(2) of Regulation S-K. XCel Brands, Inc. hereby undertakes to furnish supplementally to the Securities and Exchange Commission copies of any of the omitted schedules and exhibits upon request by the Securities and Exchange Commission. - (1) Incorporated by reference to the applicable exhibit filed with the Company's Current Report on Form 8-K, filed October 4, 2011 for the event dated September 28, 2011. - (2) Incorporated by reference to the applicable exhibit filed with the Company's Current Report on Form 8-K/A, filed December 15, 2011 for the event dated September 29, 2011. - (3) Filed herewith.
+Such portions are designated "". - + Schedules and exhibits have been omitted pursuant to Item 601(b)(2) of Regulation S-K. XCel Brands, Inc. hereby undertakes to furnish supplementally to the Securities and Exchange Commission copies of any of the omitted schedules and exhibits upon request by the Securities and Exchange Commission. - (1) Incorporated by reference to the applicable exhibit filed with the Company's Current Report on Form 8-K, filed October 4, 2011 for the event dated September 28, 2011. - (2) Filed herewith.